Nicolas Meringolo, CEO and Editor-in-Chief, One Pencil Per Child

 Colin Yoon, CEO and Editor-in-Chief, Unscramble for Africa

 Colin is the former Deputy Editor of the Pencils for Africa editorial team.

 He is currently the CEO and Editor-in-Chief of the Unscramble for Africa program.

 Kyle Sutherland, Community Liaison, Pencils for Africa

-Kyle is the community liaison for Pencils for Africa.
+Kyle is the Co-Director of Pencils for Africa.

 Chyah Weitzman, Mentor and Teacher, Pencils for Africa

 Chyah was educated at Harvard College and completed her Master of Fine Arts degree through Harvard’s international study program in Japan.
 She learned to master the history, culture and technique of traditional Japanese paper making through the National Treasures of Japan.

 She completed her masters thesis at the University of Copenhagen, teaching Japanese textiles to graduate students.
 Chyah was in Samburu, Kenya during November of 2013, meeting with fellow Pencils for Africa board member James Lekadaa (see below) as well as elders of Nangida Village in Samburu.
 Chyah is working to build an alliance between the local Nangida Village school and Saint Hilary Middle School in Tiburon, California, where she has been teaching for the past seventeen years and is the Director of the Arts Program.